AB-Engineering/msp-firmware/README.md

 ## Building from source (using `Makefile`):

 On supported build platforms (i.e. Linux, MacOs), you can use `make` to build the firmware.
-The provided `Makefile` includes targets for installing dependencies as well.
+The provided `Makefile` includes targets for installing all required dependencies as well.

 To download all required Arduino build tools and dependencies (core and libraries) clone this repo and run the following command from within the cloned